grimmash/grimmash.github.io/_posts/2022-08-17-acererak-inverts-gravity.md

 That comes out to 104,000 cubic feet.
 If we convert that to cubic meters we get 2,944 cubic meters.
 Numbers on the density of lava are pretty variable, but a mid range number is 2,500 kg per cubic meter.
 That means that column of lava that just got dropped on the PCs weighs 7,360,000 kg, or  16,226,022 pounds, to get back to DnD numbers.

-So now the PCs have 7.36 metric tons of lava above them.
+So now the PCs have 7,360 metric tonnes of lava above them.
+Or 8,113 freedom tons.
 I think we can count that as difficult terrain, perhaps?
-You may also be asking what about the PCs that made their saves back when the pseppl was cast?
+You may also be asking what about the PCs that made their saves back when the spell was cast?
 Those PCs are still 10 feet under the surface of the lava that now extends 40 feet from the ceiling.
+Using our napkin maths, they still have a quarter or that lava volume between their faces and clear air.

-This is where the dmage numbers have to depart from normal play.
+This is where the damage numbers have to depart from normal play.
 I assume you apply the fire damage every turn.
 How to you apply the crushing/bludgeoning damage though?
 Can the PCs swim up out of the lava?
+Each round is doing at least 10d10 fire damage, and this can last for 10 rounds!

+If you want to go full sicko mode, you could also contrive a way for the PCs to get out... and then have Ace drop the spell.
+So you run the first round of damage all over again, and now the PCs have lava on both sides of them!

 I would assume, applying normal logic, the PCs get crushed and melted under the lava, and Ace gets back to whatever nefarious plan he had going before those pesky adventurers showed up.